MichalTuleja/log4js-node-gelf/README.md

 * `hostname` - `string` (defaults to `OS.hostname()`) - the hostname used to identify the origin of the log messages.
 * `facility` - `string` (optional)
 * `customFields` - `object` (optional) - fields to be added to each log message; custom fields must start with an underscore.
+* `appendCategory` - `string` (optional) - name for the custom field containing log4js category.
+Does not start with an underscore.

 ## Example (default config)
 ```javascript